Eve (1968 film)

-Eve is a 1968 thriller film directed by Jeremy Summers and starring Robert Walker, Fred Clark, Herbert Lom, Christopher Lee and introducing Celeste Yarnall as Eve.
-When the director quit midway through filming, Spanish horror film director Jesus Franco was brought in to finish the job.
-The film was a co-production between Britain, Spain, Liechtenstein and the United States, and location scenes were filmed in Brazil.
-It was also released as Eva en la Selva, The Face of Eve (in the UK), Eve in the Jungle, or Diana, Daughter of the Wilderness.
+Eve (also known as The Face of Eve, Eva, Eva en la Selva, Eve in the Jungle, and Diana, Daughter of the Wilderness) is a 1968 thriller film directed by Jeremy Summers and starring Robert Walker, Fred Clark, Herbert Lom, Christopher Lee and Celeste Yarnall.

 Plot

 An explorer looking for a priceless missing Inca treasure in the Amazon jungle runs across a bikini clad and barefoot young woman named Eve, who is worshipped as a goddess by jungle natives.
 Eve is also being pursued by a showman who wants her for his freak show; by the natives who now want to kill her for helping a white man; and by an explorer, Eve's grandfather, who wants to silence her.